Historial Archive with Rhenish Picture Archive: Early history

-In medieval Cologne, valuable goods and important trade documents were frequently stored in vaulted warehouses that were specially built in backyards.
-This method of storage was used by both business owners and the municipal administration.
-Documents included grants of privileges, contracts, records of lawsuits, maps, seals, and documents from the estates of important persons.
+Important documents relating to the city of Cologne and its citizens have been archived since the Middle Ages.
+As late as 1322, these could still be stored in a single chest in the home of a patrician.
+In 1326 the city council decided to compile the so-called "White Book" (Weißes Buch), a finding aid comprising copies of charters and privileges.
+By 1370 the archives were located in the Haus zur Stessen.

 As the city and its national and international trade thrived and prospered, the municipal administration began to plan further storage to house the growing number of documents in an adequate space.
 On 19 August 1406, the city council resolved to add a tower to the town hall.
 The tower was built between 1407 and 1414, and served, among other purposes, as a storage room for municipal charters, privileges, and securities.
 Cologne's bursary officer, Roland von Odendorp, was responsible for its construction.
 The Gothic building with its two tetragonal upper stories and two more octagonal top stories has some similarities to Dutch belfries of the time and rises to 61 m.
 It contained a wine cellar, an armory, a meeting room for the municipal council, a firefighter guardroom on the very top, and a vaulted room for the municipal archives.
 Documents were stored in chests or cabinets marked A to X. The Kölner Verbundbrief charter, a municipal constitution document of 1396, was granted pride of place in a chest decorated with a crown.
 After 1414, the archive was directed by a vault master (Gewulvemeister).
 Its management was later taken over by a committee of municipal jurists, the syndici.

 In 1594, the records of the Bruges offices of the Hanseatic League (then stored in Antwerp) were transferred to the Cologne archives.
 These records included copies of the protocols of the diets of the Hanseatic League.
 With the 1594 transfer, the Cologne archive became the most important repository of historical material concerning the Hanseatic League and thus concerning the history of Northern Germany in general, matched only by the municipal archives of Lübeck.

 On 27 February 1602, the city council ordered that books on jurisdiction and administration were to be systematically bought at the regularly held Frankfurt Book Fair.
 These were subsequently stored in the municipal archive and became the basis of the Cologne municipal library.
-The Ratsbibliothek was one of the few Cologne libraries that did not suffer major losses during the French occupation in the early years of the 19th century.

 After the secularization of abbeys and colleges of canons in Cologne in the early years of the 19th century, the French government ordered their archives to be stored in the state archives in Düsseldorf.
 It was not until 1949 that a mayor of Cologne succeeded in recovering 19,000 charters and many other records for the Cologne municipal archives.